-2017 Consumer Confidence Report
+2018 Consumer Confidence Report

-Water System Name:

-South Feather Water and Power

-Report Date:

-May 17, 2018

-We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2017.
+Water System Name: South Feather Water & Power-Bangor Report Date: March 26, 2019 We test the drinking water quality for many constituents as required by state and federal regulations.
+This report shows the results of our monitoring for the period of January 1 to December 31, 2018 and may include earlier monitoring data.

 Este informe contiene información muy importante sobre su agua potable.
-Tradúzcalo ó hable con alguien que lo entienda bien.
+Tradúzcalo ó hable con alguien que lo entiende bien.

-Type of water source(s) in use: Surface Water Name & location of source(s): Miners Ranch Reservoir serves as the terminal water supply for this system.
+Type of water source(s) in use: urface Water Name & location of source(s): Miners Ranch Reservoir serves as the terminal water supply for this system.
 The water for Bangor Treatment Plant is transported via the Bangor Canal from the Miners Ranch Reservoir.
 Source water originates as surface water from the South Fork of the Feather River.
 Drinking Water Source Assessment information: The water source is considered most vulnerable to cattle grazing activities.
 A copy of the assessment may be viewed at: State Water Resources Control Board-DODW Valley District Office, Attention: Reese Crenshaw, (530)224-4861, 364 Knollcrest Drive Suite 101, Redding CA, 96002 or at South Feather Water & Power Agency, 2310 Oro Quincy Hwy., Oroville CA, 95966.
 Attention: Rath Moseley, (530)533-4578.
-Time and place of regularly scheduled board meetings for public participation: They are held on the fourth Tuesday of each month at 2:00 P.M. in the Agency's Conference Room, 2310 Oro Quincy Hwy., Oroville, CA For more information contact: John Shinman Dhone: (520)580 0212
+Time and place of regularly scheduled board meetings for public participation: They are held on the fourth Tuesday of each month at 2:00 P.M. in the Agency's Conference Room, 2310 Oro Quincy Hwy., Oroville, CA

-For more information, contact: John Shipman
+For more information, contact: John C. Shipman